mcshaz/icuscoreR/README.md

   these functions could be executed on a multinational ICU database with 100 000 rows of patient data (and many fold more Arterial Blood Gas results).
-- Consider different use cases and database structures
+- Consider different use cases and database structures.
-- Reference clear and publicly available data dictionaries
+- Reference clear and publicly available data dictionaries.
-- Generate composite scores where feasible - the researcher using the score may wish to include or exclude certain components because that is the exact component under investigation
+- Generate composite scores where feasible - the researcher using the score may wish to include or exclude certain components because that is the exact component under investigation.
-- Differentiate NA from a score of 0 even if 0 is the final score contributed
+- Differentiate NA from a score of 0 even if 0 is the final score contributed.

 ## References